 Many customers access our websites by clicking through on search results displayed by search engines such as Google and Yahoo!.
 Search engines typically provide two types of search results, algorithmic and purchased listings.
 Algorithmic listings cannot be purchased, and instead are determined and displayed solely by a set of formulas designed by the search engine.
-Purchased listings can be purchased by advertisers in order to attract users to their websites.
+Purchased listings can be purchased by companies and other entities in order to attract users to their websites.
 We rely on both algorithmic and purchased listings to attract and direct a substantial portion of the customers we serve.
 Search engines revise their algorithms from time to time in an attempt to optimize their search result listings.
-If search engines on which we rely for algorithmic listings modify their algorithms, this could result in fewer customers clicking through to our websites, requiring us to resort to other costly resources to replace this traffic, which, in turn, could reduce our operating and net income or our revenues, prevent us from maintaining profitability and harm our business.
-If one or more search engines on which we rely for purchased listings or terminates its relationship with us, our expenses could rise, our revenues could decline and our business may suffer.
+If search engines on which we rely for algorithmic listings modify their algorithms, this could result in fewer customers clicking through to our websites, requiring us to resort to other more costly resources to replace this traffic, which, in turn, could reduce our operating and net income or our revenues, prevent us from maintaining or increasing profitability and harm our business.
+If one or more search engines on which we rely for purchased listings modifies or terminates its relationship with us, our expenses could rise, our revenues could decline and our business may suffer.
 The cost of purchased search listing advertising is rapidly increasing as demand for these channels continues to grow quickly, and further increases could have negative effects on our profitability.
+In addition, many of our competitors purchase the term "VistaPrint" and other terms incorporating our proprietary trademarks from Google and other search engines as part of their search listing advertising.
+European courts have, in certain cases, upheld the rights of trademark owners to prevent such practices in certain European jurisdictions.
+However, U.S. courts have not sided with the trademark owners in cases involving U.S. search engines, and Google has refused to prevent companies from purchasing trademarked terms belonging to oth